Guidance notes for post 16 college and 6th form transport assistance

 Tickets purchased should be attached to the form in date order and sent to the Education Transport Team at the address stated on the form.
 No re-imbursement will be given without submission of tickets/proof of travel.

+If an application is turned down, applicants have a right of appeal.
 Please see the Appeals Process page.